tamasseller/home-os/scheduler/docs/overview.md

  - Minimal platform dependence.
  - Optimal performance on cortex-m devices.
- - No global interrupt disable, on platforms where possible (where atomic access is possible).
+ - No global interrupt disable, on platforms where possible (where atomic access primitives are supported).
  - Support for fully static allocation of every object.
- - Ability have configurable and extendable scheduling policies.
+ - Ability to have configurable and extendable scheduling policies.
  - Configurable debug and security features, that need no (or minimal) changes to application code.

 Differences from the mainstream RTOS-es:

- - No timeout locking of mutexes (waiting with timeout for all non-mutexes).
+ - No timeout locking of mutexes (timed waiting is supported for all non-mutex objects).
- - Support waiting for multiple non-mutex synchronization objects.
+ - Supports waiting for multiple non-mutex synchronization objects.
- - No flag/event group primitive (multiple waiting can be used for that).
+ - No flag/event group primitive (multiple waiting can be used instead).
  - Non-mutex synchronization objects are customizable by application.

 Implementation requirements
 ---------------------------

- - Truely object oriented structire.
+ - Truely object oriented structure.
  - Source language: C++11. (no ANSI c bullshit anymore, it's 2017)
- - Use real polymorphism where needed (no switch on enum values).
+ - Use real, virtual method call based, polymorphism where needed (no switch on enum values).
  - No macro magic, at all.
 Configuration is done through template parameters.
  - No _NUMBER_OF_SOMTHING_ arguments, application allocates everything statically.
  - Handling of task switching caused by high priority interrupt, whithout explicit end-of-interrupt-routine calls.